Asset Acquisitions and Disposals::PROPOSED DISPOSAL OF SUBSIDIARY | MarketScreener

 INTRODUCTION

-The Board of Directors ("Board") of ASTI Holdings Limited ("Company", and together with its subsidiaries, "Group") wishes to announce that the Company has today entered into a conditional sale and purchase agreement ("SPA") with PT.
-Adika Maju Pratama ("Purchaser") for the sale by the Company and the purchase by the Purchaser of 73,300,000 ordinary shares ("Sale Shares"), representing approximately 21.1% of the issued share capital of Dragon Group International Limited ("Dragon Group International", and together with its subsidiaries and associated companies, the "DGI Group") ("Proposed Disposal").
+The Board of Directors ("Board") of ASTI Holdings Limited ("Company", and together with its subsidiaries, "Group") wishes to announce that the Company has today entered into a conditional sale and purchase agreement ("SPA") with Instern Pte.
+Ltd. ("Purchaser") for the sale by the Company and the purchase by the Purchaser of 300,000,000 ordinary shares ("Sale Shares"), representing approximately 85% of the issued share capital of EoPlex Limited ("EoPlex") ("Proposed Disposal").

 Information on the Purchaser

-The Purchaser is a private company limited by shares incorporated under the laws of Republic of Indonesia on 3 August 2020 and is primarily engaged in the business of investment holding and the acquisition of distressed companies or assets.
+The Purchaser is a private company limited by shares incorporated under the laws of Singapore on 26 November 2021 and is primarily engaged in the business of investment holding.
+The Purchaser is wholly-owned by Mr. Roslan bin Affandi who was previously the Vice President (Operations) of the EoPlex Group & Telford Malaysia and has since left the Group in 30 September 2021.
+He joined the Group in 2012 and was responsible for the Engineering and Manufacturing operations in EoPlex Group and Telford Malaysia.

-The beneficial owners of the Purchaser are Ruben Partogi and Budi Aris who hold 99% and 1% shareholdings in the Purchaser, respectively.
-None of the Purchaser, its shareholders and its directors is connected to any of the directors, executive officers or controlling shareholders of the Company.
+None of the Purchaser, its sole shareholder and its director(s) is connected to any of the directors, executive officers or controlling shareholders of the Company.

-Dragon Group International was incorporated in Singapore on 13 October 1993 and was subsequently listed on the Catalist of the Singapore Exchange Securities Trading Limited ("SGX-ST") (then known as SGX SESDAQ) in September 1994 and transferred its listing to the Mainboard of the SGX-ST in September 1998.
-The principal business activities of DGI Group comprise (i) distribution of electronic components and test consumables; (ii) supply of semiconductor equipment, materials and tooling; and (iii) a joint venture project for the construction of the Dragon Treasure Boat (a replica of Admiral Zhenghe's treasure boat which sailed across the world during the Ming Dynasty).
-DGI Group is also engaged in the development of battery and storage solutions through its shareholding interest in an associated company, EoCell Limited.
+EoPlex is a wholly-owned subsidiary of the Company and was incorporated in Hong Kong on 21 January 1998.
+It was previously engaged in the business of the development of advanced chip packaging and related technologies but has since ceased operations.
+EoPlex has not generated revenue since the cessation of its operations on September 2020 and is not projected to be profitable in the near future.

-As the Sale Shares represent 21.1% of the equity interest held by the Company in Dragon Group International, following completion of the Proposed Disposal, the Company will hold 19.9% of the equity interest in Dragon Group International and Dragon Group International will cease to be a subsidiary of the Company and will be accounted for as investment in quoted shares following the completion of the Proposed Disposal.
+As the EoPlex Sale Shares represent the entire equity interest held by the Company in EoPlex, the Company will cease to have any interest in EoPlex and EoPlex will cease to be a subsidiary of the Company following the completion of the Proposed Disposal.

 3. PRINCIPAL TERMS OF THE SPA

-Under the terms of the SPA, the Company shall sell and the Purchaser shall purchase the Sale Shares at a consideration of S$21,000 ("Consideration"), payable in full in cash by the Purchaser.
+Under the terms of the SPA, the Company shall sell and the Purchaser shall purchase the Sale Shares at a nominal consideration of S$1 ("Consideration"), payable in full in cash by the Purchaser.

-The consideration for the Proposed Disposal was agreed upon after arm's length negotiations, on a willing-seller and willing-buyer basis, and, taking into account the indicative valuation of the DGI Group as set out in Section 8 below and the Group's intended restructuring exercise with a view to meeting the exit criteria in Rule 1314 of the Listing Manual ("Listing Manual") of the SGX-ST for its removal from the Watch-list for companies listed on the Mainboard of the SGX-ST.
+The consideration for the Proposed Disposal was agreed upon, taking into account the value of the Sale Shares and the non-revenue generating nature of EoPlex and the Group's intended restructuring exercise with a view to meeting the exit criteria in Rule 1314 of the Listing Manual ("Listing Manual") of the Singapore Exchange Securities and Trading Limited ("SGX-ST") for its removal from the Watch-list for companies listed on the Mainboard of the SGX-ST.

 Completion